-Municipalities are obligated to protect the health, safety, and welfare of the public with respect to their streets and roads (“public rights-of-way” or “ROWs”).
-In addition to vehicular and pedestrian traffic, the ROWs are also used by utilities and other service providers to install wires, pipes, and other facilities for gas, electric, broadband, telephone, water, sewer and other services.
-As a general rule, there has been a higher level of activity by these providers in the last several years as new technologies have been deployed and new services have been launched.
+The public rights-of-way (ROW) are used by utilities and other service providers to install wires, pipes, and other facilities for gas, water, sewer, electric, broadband and other services.
+There has been a higher level of activity by these providers in the last several years as new technologies have been deployed and new services have been launched.

-Municipalities are required to manage this activity by service providers, which results in significant costs to the municipalities.
-These ROW management costs include: 1) direct costs, such as permitting, utility coordination, and inspections; 2) indirect costs, such as central support functions, and other “overhead costs”; and 3) street degradation costs.
-Even if a service provider restores a street excavation to the street’s former condition, the excavation itself results in a depreciation of the useful life of the street.
+Municipalities are required by state law to manage this activity in the ROW, which results in significant costs to the municipalities.
+These costs include: 1) direct costs, such as permitting, utility coordination, and inspections; 2) indirect costs, such as central support and other “overhead costs”; and 3) street degradation costs.

-Depending on the law of the particular state, municipalities have the legal right to recover these ROW management costs from the service providers that create the need for the costs.
-Most likely, your municipality is “under-recovering” those costs from utilities and other service providers.
-If so, not only is the municipality failing to obtain the revenue it deserves for cost recovery, but also the taxpayers of the municipality are subsidizing the service providers for these municipal costs.
+Depending on the laws of the particular state, municipalities have the legal right to recover these ROW management costs from the providers.
+Most likely, your municipality is “under-recovering” these costs from utilities and other service providers.
+If so, your municipality is not receiving the revenue it deserves for cost recovery and your taxpayers are effectively subsidizing the service providers for these costs.